enasequence/read_docs/faq/taxonomy_requests.rst

 If you wish to request a new taxon name, fill the details into the `'Taxonomy Check/Request'
 <https://www.ebi.ac.uk/ena/submit/sra/#home>`_ tool.
-If you have multiple names to request, use the 'Add another organism' name to do so: submissions of numerous requests instead of one multi-name request may be rejected at the discretion of helpdesk staff.
+If you have multiple names to request, use the 'Add another organism' button to do so: submissions of numerous requests instead of one multi-name request may be rejected at the discretion of helpdesk staff.
 Once your request is received, it will be reviewed and sent to the taxonomy service.
 You will be contacted again by ENA staff to let you know the names have been added, or else to advise you of corrections